joergmlpts/inat_photos/README.md

 ## Constants in the Code

-In addition to command-line option, constants in the code can also be modified.
+A few constants in the code can also be customized.
 The constants are found near the top of the file:

 ```
 USE_GPU = False             # change to True if you have a GPU